openlibhums/memory-alpha/content/pages/support/guides/index.md

   - [Editor guide: review - draft decisions](../guides/editor-guide-to-draft-decisions.md) - how to work with section editors who can submit draft decisions for approval, before being sent to the author(s).
   - [Editor guide: copyediting](../guides/editor-guide-to-copyediting.md) - assigning and managing copyediting tasks.
   - [Editor guide: typesetting](../guides/editor-guide-to-typesetting.md) - the typesetting workflow(s) in Janeway, proofing and managing additional files.
-  - [Editor guide: typesetting - Pandoc](../guides/editor-guide-to-typesetting-with-pandoc.md) - typesetting using Pandoc for convert to HTML and PDF galleys.
+  - [Editor guide: typesetting - Pandoc](../guides/editor-guide-to-typesetting-with-pandoc.md) - typesetting using Pandoc for converting to HTML and PDF galleys.
   - [Editor guide: prepublication](../guides/editor-guide-to-prepub.md) - the final checks (metadata, issue, DOI, notifications, etc.) before an article is published.

 ## Setup and configuration